 • Unit: Dean of Students Office

-• Description: The Dean of Students Office seeks student-centered and asset-minded individuals who have sound judgment, compassion, ethical leadership, complex reasoning, strong interpersonal skills, initiative, and deep interest in understanding and navigating issues related to poverty, mental health, equity, and inclusion to support students who experience significant challenges during college.
-The Graduate Project Assistant (GA) meets with students who may be in distress, offers guidance, coordinates resources, maintains detailed records, and follows up with students, caretakers, employees, and campus partners.
-This position also supports the development of case management services within the Dean of Students Office by engaging in various duties including, but not limited to, cultivating relationships with campus partners and community agencies, leading workshops, developing marketing and website materials, assisting with assessment, and working in the food pantry.
-All members of the Dean of Students Office, including Graduate Project Assistants, answer phones, perform administrative duties, participate in campus events, and perform other duties as assigned.
+• Description: The Graduate Project Assistant (GA) meets with students who may be in distress, offers guidance, coordinates resources, maintains detailed records, and follows up with students, families, employees, and campus partners.
+This position also supports the development of case management services within the Dean of Students Office by cultivating relationships with campus partners and community agencies, leading workshops, developing marketing and website materials, assisting with assessment, and working in the food pantry.

-• Benefits: Hourly rate up to $14.95/hour; full tuition remission; health care benefits; on-going professional development opportunities
+• Benefits: Hourly wage of $15.28; full tuition remission and health care benefits; on-going professional development opportunities.

 Previous Positions